 - Ask people to share your emails

-- Add a link to your signup form in your normal email signature
+- Add a link to your signup form in your email signature

 - Host live events and bring your forms

-- Own content on a platform like YouTube or Pinterest, then link back to your site
+- Offer content on a platform like YouTube or Pinterest, then link to your site

 - Optimize your form design and opt-in copy